api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 In case there is a failure during the any of the steps above, the Auctioneer tries to process the fulfillment later.
-Its upmost priority is to avoid slashing honest auction participants.
+Its upmost priority is to avoid slashing honest searchers.
 That said, once the Auctioneer disproves the fulfillment, it will promptly slash.
 Auction winners are advised to wait sufficient time for the transaction to reach enough finality on the target chain.

 ::: info